foliant-docs/foliantcontrib.utils.combined_options/README.md

 - `defaults` (dict, optional) — dictionary with default values, usually declared at the top of the preprocessor class.
 - `convertors` (dict, optional) — dictionary with key = option name, value = convertor function which will be applied to the value of an option with such name before storing in class.
 - `validators` (dict, optional) — dictionary with key = option name, value = validator function which will be applied to the value of this option.
 Function should check for validity and raise ValidationError if the check fails.
+- `required` (list, optional) — a list of required parameters or a list of combinations of required parameters.

 Let's say you have such options in your config: